gitesthuman/BE-Project/README.md

 ```
 docker-compose stop
 ```
-You can also strart and stop application in Docker Desktop application.
+You can also start and stop application in Docker Desktop application.

 ---
+At first, go to [phpMyAdmin](http://localhost:81) and import database `mariadb.sql`.

-To enter the admin page, you need to enter http://localhost:80/kupriano and log in.
+To enter the admin page, you need to enter `http://localhost:80/kupriano` and log in.

 Email: `demo@prestashop.com`